JudahJ/Oregon-Trail/README.md

 # Oregon-Trail
-Creating a multiplayer Oregon Trail game using C.
+Creating a multiplayer Oregon Trail game using HTML.